Quiz: Are You Thriving On-Trail? Or Just Surviving?

 Score Question 5: _______

-Solutions: Here’s a post I did last year that contains 3 Recovery Hacks for the Rest Break.
+Solutions: Here’s a post I did last year which contains 3 Recovery Hacks for the Rest Break.
 These things help to reduce recovery time by increasing its efficiency.

 Question 6: How’s your attitude towards the trail?

-Expand: Let’s be real, are you loving it out here, or is there something making you hate it?
+Expand: Let’s be real, are you loving it out here, or is there something making you want to ‘go home’?

 +1 point if you can handle it all with a smile on your face.